Free South Dakota State Records (Divorce, Arrest, Criminal)

 1. In-person: The U.S. Bankruptcy Court maintains information accessible via public terminals in all courthouses.
 An individual can use the public terminal or speak with the clerk by providing the case number, name, docket number, and other important information.
 The South Dakota bankruptcy court is located at the following address:

-U.S. Post Office and Federal Courthouse
+U.S. Post Office & Federal Courthouse

 225 South Pierre Street, Room 203